informagi/ipfsearch/README.md

 # InterPlanetary Distributed File Search - A Hybrid Self-Organizing Peer-To-Peer Search Architecture
-This repository hosts the code which was used for the Master Thesis _InterPlanetary File Search - A hybrid self-organizing p2p search_ by Mathis Sackers (2019).
+This repository hosts the code which was used for the Master Thesis _InterPlanetary Distributed File Search - A Hybrid Self-Organizing Peer-To-Peer Search Architecture_ by Mathis Sackers (2019).

 You can find the Thesis here (Link will be added once the thesis is done).